NieneB/InternshipReport/index.md

 Lack of professional knowledge about the data

 Design
-Geo-visualisation is so broad and there are so many ways in which a dataset can be described that it is not possibl to set up a framework in steps to follow.
+Geo-visualisation is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.

 Geo data visualisation
 Height is the recent height, is this still the same as in 1830??
 A lot has changed since.

+water areas smoothed out.

 No temporal dimension added.